AnymouseProphet/SocialistHousing/README.md

     \newcommand{\lccn}{987654321}

 to define *your* LCCN number.
-This will typset the LCCN on the dedication page.
+This will typeset the LCCN on the dedication page.

 ### ISBN Number